list of Canon Camera sensor Sizes

 lenses for crop vs. full frame lenses

-Canon crop sensor cameras will work with either EF-S or EF lenses.
+Canon crop sensor cameras (APS-C) will work with either EF-S or EF lenses.
 Canon full frame sensor cameras will only work with EF lenses.
 Here's the full article giving you more details in a simplified way on EF versus EF-S Lenses

 Below you can watch the video that explains the differences in the lenses for both Canon crop vs. full frame cameras.